Meyhem/go-simple-expression-eval/README.md

 # Form conversion
 _parser.go : toPostfix()_

 The classical format of expressions "&lt;operand&gt; &lt;operator&gt; &lt;operand&gt;" is called **infix form**.
 This form is somewhat troublesome when constructing AST so first we will convert **Infox form** to **Postfix form** using Shunting yard algorithm.
 Postfix form uses rather weird syntax "&lt;operand&gt; &lt;operand&gt; &lt;operator&gt;".
-The advantage is that we get rid of the need for parentheses those are required in infix form.
+The advantage is that we get rid of the need for parentheses (those are required in infix form).

 This algorithm goes trough out lexer tokens and using **stack data structure** and **list** converts the form.
 Stack is used as stacked operator store and list for postfix output.